Digital Nomad Life in Sorrento, Italy

 When we asked people living in Sorrento about club and activities where newcomers can meet others, they responded:

 "Expats in Sorrento often join local clubs and activities to meet new people and immerse themselves in the local culture.
 One popular option is the Sorrento Cooking School, where expats can learn traditional Italian cooking techniques and recipes.
 This not only provides a fun and educational experience, but also a great opportunity to meet locals and other expats.
 Language exchange groups are also popular among expats.
 These groups meet regularly to practice speaking Italian and English, providing a great way to improve language skills and make new friends.
 For those interested in outdoor activities, joining local hiking or cycling clubs can be a great way to explore the beautiful landscapes around Sorrento while meeting like-minded individuals.
 Expats often participate in local festivals and events, such as the annual Lemon Festival, to engage with the community and learn about local traditions.
 Volunteering is another way expats meet people in Sorrento.
 Many local organizations welcome international volunteers, providing a rewarding way to give back to the community and make lasting connections.
 Expats also meet people through casual social settings like local cafes, markets, and restaurants.
 These places provide opportunities to strike up conversations with locals and other expats.
-Finally, online platforms and social media groups for expats in Sorrento are also a great resource for meeting people, finding local events, and getting advice on living in the area," explained one expat living in Sorrento, Italy.
+Finally, online platforms and social media groups for expats in Sorrento are also a great resource for meeting people, finding local events, and getting advice on living in the area," said one expat who made the move to Sorrento.

 What is life like in Sorrento?